dtinth/fiery/README.md

 }

 function Song() {
+  // `error` — always results in an error.
+  // `protected` — only logged in users can see.
+If you log out, you will get en error.
-  const sections = ['intro', 'bridge', 'chorus', 'error'] const [currentSection, setCurrentSection] = React.useState('intro') return (
+  // `even` — only accessible when the Counter (1st demo) contains an even number. const sections = ['intro', 'bridge', 'chorus', 'error', 'protected', 'even'] const [currentSection, setCurrentSection] = React.useState('intro') return (
     <section>